BookDisorder/bookdisorder.github.io/content/posts/hello-world-part-2.md

 ## Transparency

-Having the website's code publically available is a double-edge sword.
+Having the website's code publicly available is a double-edge sword.
 I believe transparency is a good thing, and maybe someone will learn from my setup or even contribute and help me fix something.
 But, it's also a bit terrifying.
-Every tweak, every typo fix, every half-baked experiement is permanently recorded in the repository's history.
+Every tweak, every typo fix, every half-baked experiment is permanently recorded in the repository's history.

 Is GitHub pages the right fit for a personal site?